cs0320-f25/typescript-csv-bhavani-venkatesan/README.md

 #### Team members and contributions (include cs logins):

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
+Used LLM to understand how to expect an error in jest tests.

 #### Total estimated time it took to complete project:
 #### Link to GitHub Repo: